averagewagon/cEDH-Decklist-Database/_includes/markdown/tables/competitive.md

 ---

-The main page (/'Competitive Decks' section) displays lists that follow the guidelines found in the Submit and About tabs.
+The main page showcases a selection of decks the DDB team has chosen as a snapshot of the wider cEDH environment.